Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 • JSON Schema constrains the admissible input space;

-• Verifier searches for a minimal counterexample;
+• the Verifier searches for a minimal counterexample;

-• Implementor fixes the rule and implementation;
+• the Implementor fixes the rule and the implementation;

 Artifacts and Readiness Criteria